arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/README.md

 ## Restrictions:

 - The time complexity of each function will be analyzed individually
-- Function params can have types of either int, str, List, Tuple Set, Dict only
+- Function params must have types of either int, str, List, Tuple Set, Dict only
-- Functions can use for loops, conditional statements, and most built in Python functions
+- Functions can use for loops, conditional statements, and most built in Python functions, or call other user implemented functions in a non-circular way
 - For loops must only run over list, range(int), or range(len(list)) where int and list are function parameters.

 ```python